circadianmentalhealth/circadian-data-standards/README - Templates/4 - Studied Subject - Fungi/Neurospora.md

    - Sample preparation protocol
    - Number of biological samples analysed

-### Imaging
-> If not described earlier in sample preparation, include a description of sample preparation and mounting for imaging or add links to corresponding protocols.
-   - Imaging method: (e.g. fluorescence microscopy, bioluminescence, etc)
-   - Image acquisition:
-     - Instrument used
-     - Image acquisition parameters (filters used, magnification, etc.)

-   - Image data:
-     - Describe if you are sharing raw, processed, and/or segmented images.
-     - File formats
-     - Image dimensions
-     - Channel information
-     - Image processing methodology

 ## Data analysis
 > Describe how the data was analysed including any software used and its version.